A good alumni engagement strategy is one that

 Design your strategy around the needs of the alumni

-The needs of your recent graduates will be different from those who have passed out years ago.
+The needs of your recent graduates will be different from those who passed out years ago.
 The former will probably be looking for job prospects while the latter already have established careers and can give back to you.

 When devising an alumni engagement strategy, you need to focus on these evolving needs and expectations.